dasteihn/minifftw/README.md

 Transparently for the user, it distributes the Lehnsherr process's array to the Lehnsmann processes before executing, and collects the data again after executing.

-This might turn out to be a bottleneck on some systems, since process 0 might be busy with sending and receiving data a lot.
 On the other hand it completely frees the user from having to deal with MPI manually.

 *Example:*